ibexa/documentation-developer/docs/guide/permissions.md

 ##### Create and publish content

-To create and publish content, the user must have (besides `user/login` and `content/read`) the following Policies:
+To create and publish content, the User must have (besides `user/login` and `content/read`) the following Policies:

 - `content/create`
 - `content/edit`
 - `content/publish`
 - `content/versionread`

-This also lets the user copy and move content, as well as add new Locations to a Content item (but not remove them!).
+This also lets the User copy and move content, as well as add new Locations to a Content item (but not remove them!).

 ##### Create content without publishing

 This option can be used together with eZ Enterprise's content review options.
-Using the following Policies, the user is able to create content, but can't publish it; instead, they must send it to review to another user with proper permissions (for example, senior editor, proofreader, etc.).
+Using the following Policies, the User is able to create content, but can't publish it; instead, they must send it for review to another User with proper permissions (for example, senior editor, proofreader, etc.).

 - `content/create`
 - `content/edit`

-Note that without eZ Enterprise this setup should not be used, as it will not allow the user to continue working with their content.
+Note that without eZ Enterprise this setup should not be used, as it will not allow the User to continue working with their content.

 ##### Restrict editing to part of the tree

-If you want to let the user create or edit Content, but only in one part of the content tree, you need to use Limitations.
-Three Limitations that could be used here are Section Limitation, Node Limitation and Subtree Limitation.
+If you want to let the User create or edit Content, but only in one part of the content tree, you need to use Limitations.
+Three Limitations that could be used here are `Section` Limitation, `Node` Limitation and `Subtree` Limitation.

 Let's assume you have two Folders under your Home: Blog and Articles.
-You can let a user create Content for the blogs, but not in Articles by adding a Subtree Limitation on the Blog Content item.
-This will allow the user to publish content anywhere under this Location in the structure.
+You can let a User create Content for the blogs, but not in Articles by adding a `Subtree` Limitation on the Blog Content item.
+This will allow the User to publish content anywhere under this Location in the structure.

-A Section Limitation can be used similarly, but a Section does not have to belong to the same subtree in the content structure, any Locations can be assigned to it.
+A `Section` Limitation can be used similarly, but a Section does not have to belong to the same subtree in the content structure, any Locations can be assigned to it.

-If you add a Node Limitation and point to the same Location, the user will be able to publish content directly under the selected Location, but not anywhere deeper in its subtree.
+If you add a `Node` Limitation and point to the same Location, the User will be able to publish content directly under the selected Location, but not anywhere deeper in its subtree.

 Note that when a Policy has more than one Limitation, all of them have to apply, or the Policy will not work.
-For example, a Location Limitation on Location `1/2` and Subtree Limitation on `1/2/55` cannot work together, because no Location can satisfy both those requirements at the same time.
+For example, a `Location` Limitation on Location `1/2` and `Subtree` Limitation on `1/2/55` cannot work together, because no Location can satisfy both those requirements at the same time.
 If you want to combine more than one Limitation with the *or* relation, not *and*, you can split your Policy in two, each with one of these Limitations.

 ##### Manage Locations

 To add a new Location to a Content item, the Policies required for publishing content are enough.
-To allow the user to remove a Location, you need to grant them the following Policies:
+To allow the User to remove a Location, you need to grant them the following Policies:

 - `content/remove`
 - `content/manage_locations`